Letters from Lodi

 Generous 1 tsp. peanut oil (or vegetable oil)

 5 or 6 Sichuan peppercorns, lightly crushed

 Wash fish well and dry.
-Place fish on cutting board and cut 2 or 3 parallel diagonal slashes on each side, cutting down to the bone.
+Place fish on the cutting board and cut 2 or 3 parallel diagonal slashes on each side, cutting down to the bone.
 Rub all over lightly with salt.
 Rub minced ginger into the slashes and into the fish cavity.
-Place fish on plate, and sprinkle scallion ribbons into the cavity and over the fish.
+Place fish on a plate, and sprinkle scallion ribbons into the cavity and over the fish.
 Sprinkle any remaining ginger over the top of the fish, and then sprinkle on the red chile strips.
 Place the plate with the fish in the steamer basket or insert.

 Uncover the cooked fish and pour the hot oil over it.
 Lift the steamer out and onto a work surface, then remove the plate from the steamer.
 Serve the fish on the plate, with its pan juices, hot or at room temperature.
 Serve with steamed white rice.